southworkscom/BotBuilder-Samples/CSharp/cards-RichCards/README.md

 >
 > On the other hand, they are not supported and the sample won't work as expected in the following channel:
 > - SMS
+>
+> The Animation card, Video card and Audio card used in this sample are fully supported in the following channels:
+> - Skype
+> - Facebook